U.S. Supreme Court Reverses Arkansas’ Attempt to Defy Obergefell, the Landmark 2015 Marriage Equality Decision

 “Today’s Supreme Court decision protects same-sex married couples and their children from discrimination and strengthens the rule of law,” said appellate & Supreme Court partner Douglas Hallward-Driemeier, who served as co-counsel in the case with NCLR.
 “Marriage equality is the law of the land, and this decision sends a clear message that states must follow the law and treat all married couples equally.”

-In addition to Mr. Hallward-Driemeier, the Ropes & Gray team included business & securities litigation partner C. Thomas Brown, associate Joshua Goldstein and paralegal Sophia Antzoulatos.
+In addition to Mr. Hallward-Driemeier, the Ropes & Gray team included business & securities litigation partner C. Thomas Brown and paralegal Sophia Antzoulatos.